We used to trust Hannaford.

 That’s what Hannaford’s marketing says.
 The truth?
 Hannaford sold out years ago to Ahold Delhaize, a $100 billion foreign corporation.
 Hannaford may have kept its name, but the real decisions are now made thousands of miles away.

 Hannaford used to feel like the local grocer that cared about the people it served.
 Prices were low, the food was good, and the company felt like part of the town.
 Not anymore.
 Since it sold out to a foreign corporation, everything has changed.
+Prices keep rising while food quality seems to get worse and worse.

 We deserve better.